lgeurts/dwm-dotfiles/README.md

 #### Credits:

 Huge thanks to my colleagues at Flouze.
-I can't even count the number of times they have helped me when I was lost.
+I can't even count the number of times they have helped me when I was lost (read clueless).

-#### Current repo status:

-This repo is at the moment of writing not fully tested (WIP).
-Note that if you decide to use this configuration we are not liable for any damage, nor will we provide any warranty or support.
-Use at your own risk.